Gender Equality and the Economy

 The Levy Institute’s Gender Equality and the Economy (GEE) program focuses on the ways in which economic processes and policies affect gender equality, and examines the influence of gender inequalities on economic outcomes.
 GEE’s goal is to stimulate reexamination of key economic concepts, models, and indicators—with a particular view to reformulating policy.
 It offers a broad view of what an economy is and how it functions, bringing into the analysis not only paid work, but also unpaid work (unpaid family work, work devoted to subsistence activities, caring for household members, and community volunteer work), an integral and key component of all economies.
 Ultimately, the program seeks to contribute knowledge and recommend policies that promote gender equality.

-Gender Equality and the Economy Program / GEM-IWG Seminar on Gender and the Global Economic Crisis, Bard College, Summer 2009
+- Levy Institute–GEM-IWG Seminar on Gender and the Global Economic Crisis, Annandale-on-Hudson, N.Y., Summer 2009

 Working Paper No. 765 | May 2013Following the financial crisis of 2008, transition countries—the economies of Central and Eastern Europe and the former Soviet Union—experienced an increase in female labor force participation rates and a decrease in male labor force participation rates, in part because male-dominated sectors were hit the hardest.
 These developments have prompted many to argue that women have been spared the full-blown effects of the crisis.
 In this paper, we critically evaluate this claim by investigating the extent to which the increase in the female labor force participation rate may have reflected a distress labor supply response to the crisis.
 We use the data on the 28 countries of the transition region assessed in the 2010 Life in Transition Survey.
 We find the presence of the female added worker effect, driven by married 45- to 54-year-old women with no children in the household.
 This effect is the strongest among the region’s middle-income countries.
 Among men, a negative relationship between labor force participation and household-specific income shocks is indicated.